Where are they now? Newcastle’s ‘most promising youngster’ award winners

-Newcastle United have always put plenty of faith in local lads, be it by breaking their transfer record for Alan Shearer or bringing through the likes of Steve Harper and Shola Ameobi.
+Be it by breaking their transfer record for Alan Shearer or bringing through the likes of Steve Harper and Shola Ameobi, Newcastle United have always put plenty of faith in local lads.

-Sean Longstaff is the latest to fit that description, breaking into the first team under Rafa Benitez and scoring his first Premier League goal in a win over Burnley at the end of February.
+Matty Longstaff is the latest to fit that description, breaking into the first team under Steve Bruce and scoring his first Premier League goal in a win over Manchester United in October 2019.

-Liam Gibson was the last recipient of the Jack Hixon Trophy, awarded for Tyneside’s most promising youngster and named after the scout who discovered Shearer, but how have the previous winners fared?
+He’s the latest recipient of the Jack Hixon Trophy, awarded for Tyneside’s most promising youngster and named after the scout who discovered Shearer, but how have the previous winners fared?

 Streete, who was born in Aylesbury but brought up in the North East, joined Newcastle at the age of 13 and looked set for a bright future when he won the inaugural award.